 BEHAVIORAL AND SOCIAL HEALTH

-OUTCOMES PRACTICE (BSHOP)
+OUTCOMES PROGRAM (BSHOP)

 MISSION: To maximize total Soldier health and combat readiness by using scientifically rigorous analysis of individual and population data to identify patterns, issues, and risk and protective factors associated with behavioral and social health in order to mitigate adverse outcomes.